lukeorth/poison/README.md

 *Poison* is a **clean**, **professional** Hugo theme designed to **captivate** your readers.

-It's also **tiny** and **privacy conscious** with *no external dependencies* (unless you opt to include comments).
+It's also **tiny** and **privacy conscious** with *no external dependencies*.
 No JavaScript frameworks, icon packs, or Google fonts.
 No ads or trackers polluting your console window.  **We kept things simple**.
 A little vanilla JavaScript, a dash of CSS, and the power of Hugo.

-All the static assets for the site (JS files, CSS, and fonts) are located within the theme's */assets/* directory.  **That way you know *exactly* what's going on your site**.
+All the static assets for the site (JS files, CSS, and fonts) are located within the theme's */assets/* directory.  **That way you know *exactly* what's going onto your site**.

 ---